-One of the poorest countries in Latin America, Honduras is now also the region’s most violent and crime-ridden country.
-This is, in part, due to its role as a strategically important transit nation for the transnational drug trade, as well as macroeconomic shifts, endemic poverty, corruption, and political turmoil.
+One of the poorest countries in Latin America, Honduras is now also among the region’s most violent and crime-ridden countries.
+This is due in part to its role as a strategically important transit nation for the transnational drug trade, as well as macroeconomic shifts, endemic poverty, corruption and political turmoil.
 Estimates vary, but between 140 and 300 tons of cocaine are believed to pass through the country each year.

 However, it is a series of powerful local groups, connected to political and economic elites, who manage most of the underworld activities in the country.
 They have deeply penetrated the Honduran police, which is one of the most corrupt and mistrusted police forces in Latin America.

 A large and increasingly sophisticated group of street gangs also plagues this country.
 Citizens and businesses face the threat of extortion and kidnapping, and Honduras’ investigative capacity is very weak.

 The Honduran government has increasingly turned to the military to enforce the rule of law, sparking concern from many human rights groups.
 The judicial system is afflicted by political interference, corruption, and a lack of capacity and transparency.

 Honduras has a vast, largely unpopulated territory, access to two oceans, and three borders that would make it difficult for any government to control.
 The country is just slightly larger than the US state of Tennessee, but has a small, aging and outdated military and police structure.
 Large stretches of coastline, especially the northeastern area near the border with Nicaragua, are prime landing spots for drug trafficking organizations.

 A large, underemployed region, hit hard by overfishing and other shifts in the economic situation, provides a ready-made workforce.
 Expansive and sparsely populated territories to the east also provide landing and transit zones for drug traffickers.